Boldizsár Bodor

 Boldizsár Bodor (/hu/; born 27 April 1982 in Pécs) is a Hungarian football (soccer) player, who is currently playing for K.F.C.
 Antonia.
-His former clubs include OFI Crete, Roda JC, Beerschot AC and NAC Breda.
+His former clubs include OFI, Roda JC, Beerschot AC and NAC Breda.
 From 2000 to 2004, he played for K.F.C.
 Germinal Beerschot, the predecessor of Beerschot AC.
 He is a solid, versatile player with a good attitude and can play as a left back, left winger or in a defensive midfield role; his main traits are his excellent one-touch passes, accurate cross-field balls and bursts forward when the team are attacking.
 Bodor is also a freekick specialist and is renowned for a powerful left foot.